pingidentity/pingone-sample-login/README.md

 * Create a PingOne for Customers Application and Sample User
 * Update js/auth.js with your tenant's variables
-* Publish the contents of dist/* to your web server root
+* Publish the contents of /dist to the DocumentRoot of your web server

 ## Contents